tclupper/WireSupport/README.md

 ## Extra Notes:
 * For the first run of the parts I used standard PLA (I had it loaded in my Monoprice Mini Delta).
 You can see that the grey part above is warping from the sun.
 I would recommend not using PLA and use Nylon or PETG instead.
+* You will notice that the parts in the image do not have the plastic wire tie in the center to hold the wire in the slot.
+This important feature was added aftwards when my wire kept popping out of the slot.
+I would highly recommend securing the wire in the slot.